As the name suggests, Industrial Organizational Psychologists help businesses to improve.

-These professionals work with hiring managers and benefit from training employees in areas such as goal setting, conflict resolution, and overcoming bias.
+These professionals work with hiring managers and benefit from training employees in goal setting, conflict resolution, and overcoming bias.

-An IO Psychology degree can be helpful for a career in a variety of fields, including human resources or social work.
+An IO Psychology degree can be helpful for a career in various fields, including human resources or social work.

 The Road to Becoming a Professional IOP

 Most IOPs have a post-graduate degree in the topic.
-Programs like Touro University Worldwide IO Psychology Degree are a great choice because they focus on building real-world skills that can help you right away.
+Programs like Touro University Worldwide IO Psychology Degree are a great choice because they focus on building real-world skills that can help you immediately.

-One of the most well-respected psychology degrees, a Ph.D. is an intensive degree and might take 5 years to complete.
-While it’s possible to go after a Master of Science in Psychology and then move on to a Ph.D. later, some programs do offer combined degrees.
+One of the most well-respected psychology degrees, a Ph.D. is an intensive degree and might take five years to complete.
+While it’s possible to go after a Master of Science in Psychology and then move on to a Ph.D. later, some programs offer combined degrees.

 Master’s level students get the chance to focus on one area of psychology for at least two years as part of their studies.
-In some cases, a Master’s degree will give you the chance to test out your specialty before moving on to your doctorate.
+In some cases, a Master’s degree will allow you to test your specialty before moving on to your doctorate.

 Finding & Landing Your First IOP Job

-Getting the right résumé format, the right skills and knowledge, and knowing how to effectively communicate with hiring managers can make all the difference as you look for work.
+Getting the right résumé format, the right skills and knowledge, and how to communicate with hiring managers effectively can make all the difference as you look for work.

 Research Your Field

 Companies are always looking for talented people with fresh ideas.
-You’re going to need to make a strong impression from the start by talking about your background and qualifications clearly when you’re applying for positions.
+You’ll need to make a strong impression from the start by clearly talking about your background and qualifications when you’re applying for positions.
 You can spend your free time researching your chosen field, and even once you are in your job, it is recommended to carry out thorough research.

 Apply to Various Jobs

 You will know when a job is right for you.
-While all organizations need Industrial Organizational Psychologists, only some are going to offer you a place where you can truly thrive.
+While all organizations need Industrial Organizational Psychologists, only some will offer you a place where you can truly thrive.

 Don’t Confuse Industrial Organizational Psychology with Clinical Psychology?

-There are a few differences when it comes to the career of an Industrial Organizational Psychologist and a Clinical Psychologist.
-Industrial Organizational Psychologists can focus on the workplace and do research, or they can be involved in management.
+There are a few differences between the careers of an Industrial Organizational Psychologist and a Clinical Psychologist.
+Industrial Organizational Psychologists can focus on the workplace and research or be involved in management.